Your Stats πŸ“Š

 πŸ’‘ Why it matters

-When you start a hole from the fairway, you get a clean shot at the green.
-From the rough, the grass grabs your club and makes it much harder to control the ball.
-More fairways = more chances at pars and birdies.
+Starting a hole from the fairway gives you a clean shot at the green.
+From rough, grass grabs the club and reduces distance and directional control.
+More fairways = more greens in regulation = more birdie chances.

 πŸ“Š Your data says